 I hope you enjoy trying out these and some of my other dances.

-I was thrilled to have won a Crystal Boot for Advanced Dance for Rolling With Love that I co-wrote with Simon Ward in 2019, as well as winning a second as part of the Linedancer Radio team.
+I was thrilled to have won a Crystal Boot Award for Advanced Dance for Rolling With Love that I co-wrote with Simon Ward in 2019, as well as winning a second as part of the Linedancer Radio team.
 I was also honoured to be chosen as CCN instructor of the year 2018, and to have received a total of 17 CBA nominations since 2015.

 Thank you to everyone who supports me and my club, and to everyone who enjoys my work.
 There is nothing better than seeing someone happy – I feel very blessed that my involvement in line dance lets me see that a lot!